-Year 8 is in some ways a transition year, where the students know the routine of school, are familiar with the requirements of the site and the expectations of teachers.
+Year 8 is an exciting time for students as they transition from orientation and being the 'new kids' to knowing the routine of school and becoming familiar with the requirements of the site and the expectations of teachers.
 They have moved on from being the youngest students at St Paul’s and their induction is complete.

 Leader of Wellbeing and Engagement